 You will have to pay an annual subscription to be listed on HomeAdvisor.
 You will also have to pay for every lead you get on the forum.
 The good news is that the site can connect you with 4.2 million homeowners on the site every day.

 You do have to jump through some hoops as a contractor to use HomeAdvisor properly, but it’s worth it in the end.
-For instance, you may have to go through a background check to set up your profile.
-In the end, though, this will generate more quality leads from people who trust the site, trust you as a member, and are ready to pay for your services.
+For instance, you may need a background check to set up your profile.
+Ultimately, this will generate more quality leads from people who trust the site, trust you as a member, and are ready to pay for your services.
 Some of the benefits include:

 - A large audience base